Is Hospitality a Dead End Job?

 You can learn:

-Last weekend I ate at a restaurant in Chester, the Sticky Walnut (part of the ELITE BISTROS LTD group) and which exemplified good practice in Hospitality.
+Recently, I ate at a restaurant in Chester, the Sticky Walnut which exemplified good practice in Hospitality.

 The Chefs in the kitchen are rotated weekly to work on different sections so that they can learn, keep up and maintain new and existing skills.